ionic-team/ionic-framework/docs/shadow-parts-guidelines.md

 /**
  * @part native - The native HTML button, anchor or div element that wraps all child elements.
  * @part inner - The inner container element that wraps the item content.
- * @part content - The wrapper element that contains the default slot.
+ * @part container - The wrapper element that contains the default slot.
  * @part detail-icon - The chevron icon for the item.
 Only applies when `detail="true"`.
  */
 ```